MineTrax/minetrax.github.io/docs/web/discord-integration-feature.md

 Next time whenever your user login with Discord, it will automatically link their account with Discord and do everything require to send notifications to him in DM.
 :::

+## Discord Server Auto-Join Feature

+You can auto-join your users to a specific Discord Server when they login with Discord.

+For this feature to work, you need to follow these steps:

+1. Make sure you follow the [Setup Discord OAuth and Bot for Notifications](#setup-discord-oauth-and-bot-for-notifications) guide to setup your bot and Discord OAuth is enabled.

+2. Make sure your bot has the following additional permissions: (if not, go to Discord Developers Portal and add it)
+    - `CREATE_INSTANT_INVITE`

+3. Open `Admin > Settings > General` and fill your Discord Server ID in `Discord Server ID` field and save it.

+4. Open `.env` file in your minetrax directory and update the following variables:
+    ```php title=".env"
+    DISCORD_FORCE_JOIN_SERVER=true
+    ```

+5. Run update `sh update.sh` so that the changes get reflected in the application.
+    ```
+    cd /var/www/minetrax
+    sh update.sh
+    ```

+6. Now whenever your user login with Discord, they will be auto-joined to the Discord Server.